carpentries-incubator/gap-lesson/_episodes/03-func.md

 Now let's see an example of a _warning_.
 Since it is only a warning, it will redefine the function, and this may cause some unexpected result.
-To see what could happen, first edit the file to rollback the change in the type of the result (so it will return a rational instead of a float), and then comment out two lines as follows:
+To see what could happen, first edit the file to roll back the change in the type of the result (so it will return a rational instead of a float), and then comment out two lines as follows: